lvidal1/grid-card-component/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## See in action
+:rocket: Check it out on https://lvidal-grid-card-component.netlify.app/

-:rocket: It renders a demo static blog front-end that shows cards with tech information.
+:round_pushpin: It renders a demo static blog front-end that shows cards with tech information.

 ## Features
 :newspaper: It shows a responsive card grid using static information.